How long does the Drug Court program typically last?

 Yes.
 You MUST call the UA line daily and submit to a test if called.
 This includes ALL holidays, 365 days a year.

-Do I always need my greed card on me?
+Do I always need my green card on me?

 How do I pay my drug Court Fees?

-You pay your drug court fees via money order made out to “Ada County Treasurer” to the Problem Solving Court office at 200 W Front St Boise, ID.
+You pay your drug court fees via money order made out to “Ada County Treasurer” to the Problem Solving Courts office at 200 W Front St, Boise, ID.

 Can I pay in cash, card, and/or check?

 No. The only acceptable form of payment is a money order made out to “Ada County Treasurer.”